Estates Records Management

 College Archive and Corporate Records Unit (ACRU): responsible for ensuring College-wide information compliance, upkeep of the College Records' Retention Schedule, advising on Divisional records management policies and ensuring that local records management processes are developed, coordinated and monitored.

-ICT: provision of digital storage solutions and information security to protect the College interests from unauthorised access and alterations to College records.
+ICT: provision of digital storage solutions and information security to protect College data from unauthorised access and alterations to College records.

 Divisional Directors and Managers: ensures that a local/divisional records management policy is approved and implemented across the Division.
 Ensures that staff are aware of their responsibilities and receive appropriate training.